 - Stansted serving Stansted CTR/CTA

-To date in 2018 there have been 42 reported airspace infringements of the Birmingham CTA/CTR.
-Of these, 20 (over 47%) have been inside CTA2; this is the Control Area immediately to the south of the CTR (CTA2 1500ft – 4500ft).
+In 2018 47% of reported Birmingham CTA/CTR infringements were been inside CTA2, the Control Area immediately to the south of the CTR (CTA2 1500ft – 4500ft).

 Main causal factors identified related to poor altimetry (pilots operating on Wellesbourne or Coventry QFE or Regional QNH instead of the Birmingham QNH) or poor navigation.